inaborges/inaborges/README.md

 ### Marina Borges :purple_heart:

-I'm a Data Science student, from São Paulo, 🇧🇷 .

-I’m currently working on Python and machine learning projects and learning R and statistics.
+I'm a Data Science student, from São Paulo, 🇧🇷 , currently working on Python and machine learning projects and learning R and statistics.

 I'm also a Salesforce Ranger, currently learning more about Einstein Analytics.